cupy/cupy/docs/source/tutorial/recurrentnet.rst

 ---------

-In this section we have demonstrated how to write recurrent nets in Chainer and some fundamental techniques to manage the history of computation (a.k.a. computation graph).
+In this section we have demonstrated how to write recurrent nets in Chainer and some fundamental techniques to manage the history of computation (a.k.a. computational graph).
 The example in the ``examples/ptb`` directory implements truncated backprop learning of a LSTM language model from the Penn Treebank corpus.
 In the next section, we will review how to use GPU(s) in Chainer.